suhank/zea-engine/docs/api/SceneTree/BinWriter.md

 <a name="BinWriter+pos"></a>

 ### pos
-Returns the byte offset possition.
+Returns the byte offset position.

 **Returns**: <code>number</code> - - The return value.